docarray/docarray/docs/user_guide/representing/array.md

     images.append(doc.image)
 ```

-this means that if you need to call `docs.image` multiple time, you will have to stack in the array in a contiguous batch array
+this means that if you need to call `docs.image` multiple time under the  hood you will collect the image from each document and stack them several times.
-multiple times.
 This is not optimal.

 Let's see how it will work with `DocVec`: